 This site has some pages that are only editable by Kate such as the homepage, the how to page, and partners page.
 The partners' page includes logos from all the INBRE and EPSCoR partners in the NECC that links to their individual websites.
 The other pages are all individual wiki pages for news, information, committees, projects, meetings, and solicitations.
-These pages are readable by anyone but only those with credentials can log in to the edit the pages.
+These pages are readable by anyone, but only those with credentials can log in to edit the pages.
 Anyone can also comment on any of the posts on the website.
 Logins can be requested through email with Kate Wilson.
 As of now, logins exist for Kate, Steve Exler, the Maine EPSCoR office, and Jennifer Specker.
-The new website is available under http://necyberconsortium.org/.